viniciusbn/O365owaSignature/README.md

 **5st -** Automatize script

-You can set your script to run automatically, with job task in Windows Task Manager..
+You can set your script to run automatically, use one job task in Windows Task Manager..